D-K-E/ptm-viewer/README.rst

 - [x] Reproducible lightening conditions using lightning parameter serialization

-- [x] Handle light and camera rotation in all axes.
+- [✓] Handle light and camera rotation in all axes.

-- [x] Handle light and camera movement in all axes.
+- [✓] Handle light and camera movement in all axes.

 - [✓] Small notepad for taking notes about the object as it is seen by the user.